Pav Bhaji | Mumbai Style Pav Bhaji

 PIN IT FOR LATER

-If you like my recipes and want to stay updated then subscribe via email to my blog.
-Also stay connected on social media.
-Here I would request you to like and share my facebook page @mydaintykitchen, Follow me on twitter @mydaintykitchen & instagram @mydaintykitchen.
+If you like the recipes and want to stay updated, subscribe via email.
+Also, I would request you to like and share my Facebook Page.
+Follow My Dainty Kitchen on Twitter, Instagram, and Pinterest.

 Laura Potdar

 I made this last night I found out that I do a lot better with Picture instructions verses videos.
-My Husband is from Mumbai and since the lock down we haven’t been able to go out to eat.
+My Husband is from Mumbai and since the lock down we havenโt been able to go out to eat.
 He was extremely impressed!
 The only thing I did differently is I added red food coloring and 2 more peppers thank you so much for this recipe My Husband and I appreciate you!

 Ipsa Faujdar

 Thank you so much for such kind words.
 It means a lot.
 Normally street vendors add food colors to get that appealing red color to the curry.
-That's a great idea to add a little food color to get the same vibe of street food especially when we can't go out 😉 Take care stay safe 🙂
+That's a great idea to add a little food color to get the same vibe of street food especially when we can't go out ๐ Take care stay safe ๐